jaymindesai/segment-aop/README.md

 ### Application

 To run this app end-to-end, you need to have an account on Segment Analytics.
-Once you have that, replace this [placeholder](src/main/java/com/segment/App.java#L16) with your Segment write key and run the gradle task as follows.
-You'll be able to see the events being triggered on the Segment dashboard.
+Once you have that, set an environment variable `SEGMENT_WRITE_KEY` with value as your Segment write key and run the gradle task as follows.
+You should be able to see the events triggered on your Segment dashboard.

 For UNIX
 ```shell